-Applications are processed confidentially and very strict disqualification principles are applied in decision-making.
-A grant already awarded may be withdrawn where disqualification is established after decision-making.
+Applications are evaluated confidentially and disqualification principles are applied in decision-making.

 Neither the identities nor the rationale of the external experts used by the Foundation are published.

-Applicants will be notified of the decision soon after the meeting in which their application was considered.
+Applicants will be notified of the decision soon after the meeting at which their application was considered.

 Successful applicants will receive an award letter by post.
 Grants awarded are also published on the Jane and Aatos Erkko Foundation website, after which the decision to award the grant is public and the grantee may freely disclose the information to their own target groups.

 Unsuccessful applicants will be notified by email to the email address stated in their application.
-It is advisable to check the email spam folder from time to time to ensure the notice has not accidentally ended up there.
+It is advisable to check the email spam folder to ensure the notice has not accidentally gone there.

-The Foundation neither provides interim information when processing applications nor justify its decisions.
+The Foundation neither provides interim information when processing applications nor justifies its decisions.